-Douglas jail best in the nation
+Douglas jail named best in the nation

 November 13, 2017